 Either way, developers are making progress.
-According to researchers from Stanford, the Massachusetts Institute of Technology (MIT) and Princeton, companies that build foundational models - large, deep, Al neural networks - increased their transparency significantly in just seven months, with the average score rising from 37 to 58 on a 100-point scale.2
+According to researchers from Stanford, the Massachusetts Institute of Technology (MIT) and Princeton, companies that build foundational models - large, deep, Al neural networks - increased their transparency significantly in just seven months, with the average score rising from 37 to 58 on a 100-point scale.

 The importance of trustworthy systems isn't lost on business users.
-According to a recent MIT survey, 87% of executives consider RAI as a medium-to-high priority for their organization.3 An AI-first operating model can help organizations translate this widespread awareness into action by, among other things, ensuring people understand AI well enough to work with it wisely.
-One example of an agentic AI system is a trading bot that can monitor markets, make trades and adjust strategies in real time.
-In another scenario, an AI agent might drive the drug discovery process for a specific disease, from research to experimentation and model refinement.
-Then there are agentic AI personal assistants that can monitor someone's calendar, book their travel and reschedule meetings without being asked.
+According to a recent MIT survey, 87% of executives consider RAI as a medium-to-high priority for their organization.
+An AI-first operating model can help organizations translate this widespread awareness into action by, among other things, ensuring people understand AI well enough to work with it wisely.